Filtration pressure behavior during constant-rate filtration using string-wound cartridge filter media

 S. Oguri*, K. Watanabe, M. Iwata, and H. Yagishita, Sanshin Mfg.
 Co., Ltd., Japan

-String-wound cartridge filter media are replaceable filter elements fabricated by helically winding yarn around a porous core.
-Due to their ease of handling, they are widely used in a broad range of applications.
-These filter media capture particles in liquids and gases within the thickness of the yarn layers.
-In addition, because the yarn layers possess a density gradient, coarse particles are retained near the outer surface, whereas fine particles are captured in the inner layers, resulting in depth filtration.
-Although string-wound cartridge filters are characterized by high particle-holding capacity and low pressure drop, excessive particle accumulation can block the voids within the yarn layers, leading to a transition from depth filtration to cake filtration and a concomitant increase in pressure drop.
+String-wound cartridge filters are replaceable filter media fabricated by spirally winding yarn around a porous core.
+Owing to their ease of handling, they are widely used in a variety of applications.
+These filters capture particles within the filter layer, and, due to the presence of a density gradient, coarse particles are retained near the outer surface while finer particles are captured in the inner layers, resulting in depth filtration.
+This structure provides a high particle-holding capacity with relatively low pressure loss.
+However, as particle deposition increases and the voids between yarn layers become clogged, the filtration mechanism gradually shifts from depth filtration to cake filtration, leading to a significant rise in pressure loss.

 Published in: FILTECH 2026 Conference